google/clusterfuzzlite/docs/build_integration.md

 Your build.sh should not delete any source code.
 Source code is needed for code coverage reports.

-The `$WORK` environment variable defines a directory you where build.sh can store intermediate files.
+The `$WORK` environment variable defines a directory where build.sh can store intermediate files.

 Here's an example build.sh from Expat: